SQream/sqream_docs/configuration_guides/current_configuration_method.rst

 | ``ALTER SYSTEM RESET <flag-name / ALL>``            | Used to remove a flag or all flag attributes from the metadata file.                                                                      |  ``ALTER SYSTEM RESET <heartbeatInterval ALTER SYSTEM RESET ALL>``                                            |
 +-----------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------+

-Examples
+Command Examples
 ==========
-This section includes the following examples:
+This section includes the following command examples:

 .. contents::
    :local: